Tanta: History

-Ali Bey al-Kabir later developed the city further by initiating the construction of the current Ahmad al-Badawi Mosque, paying salaries to teachers and students, and establishing shops for merchants.
-During this period, the city saw the emergence of commercial agencies and caravanserais, with goods like Indian textiles and Yemeni coffee becoming available.
+The city’s development continued under Ali Bey al‑Kabir, who initiated construction of the present Ahmad al‑Badawi Mosque, funded salaries for teachers and students, and established commercial infrastructure including shops and caravanserais.
+During this period, goods such as Indian textiles and Yemeni coffee became common in local markets.

-Following the French invasion of Egypt in 1798, a French battalion led by General Le Fèvre reached Tanta on 7 October, seeking to secure Lower Egypt and collect taxes.
-This coincided with the city being crowded with pilgrims attending the birthday festival.
-The local governor, Salim al-Shurbagi, encouraged the worshippers at the mosque to resist, resulting in a successful popular uprising that forced the French to retreat.
-This event later became the national day of Gharbia Governorate.

-The French returned three days later, besieged the city, and shelled it with cannons before capturing it.
-They arrested the custodians of the Ahmad al-Badawi shrine and eventually imposed heavy fines on both the shrine and the townspeople.
-During their occupation, the French administration reassigned Tanta to the Monufia Governorate.
+Following the French invasion of Egypt in 1798, a French battalion under General Le Fèvre reached Tanta on 7 October, at a time when pilgrims were gathered for the annual festival.
+Encouraged by the local governor, Salim al‑Shurbagi, worshippers resisted the French, briefly forcing their retreat.
+This popular uprising later became commemorated as the national day of Gharbia Governorate.
+The French returned three days later, besieged the town, shelled it, and captured it.
+They arrested the custodians of the Ahmad al‑Badawi shrine and imposed heavy fines on both the shrine and the population.
+During the occupation, the French administration reassigned Tanta to the Monufia Governorate.

-Scholars accompanying the French campaign estimated the city’s population at around 10,000.
-They noted the presence of 12 commercial agencies.
-The Ottoman traveler Evliya Çelebi visited Tanta and described it as having 1,500 houses, 8 large mosques, 32 smaller mosques, 7 schools, and 7 caravanserais.
-He also documented the tomb of Ahmad al-Badawi and its architecture.
+Scholars of the French campaign estimated Tanta’s population at around 10,000 and noted the presence of 12 commercial agencies.
+The Ottoman traveler Evliya Çelebi later described the town as having 1,500 houses, eight large mosques, 32 smaller mosques, seven schools, and seven caravanserais, and also noted the tomb of Ahmad al‑Badawi.